 I loved just taking a seat and watching all the pampered fur babies (FYI dogs – not actual babies), often in prams with cute outfits on, sometimes even diapers.
 It sure is a dog’s life.

-If you are visiting during cherry blossom season the paths are especially beautiful as they are lined with trees.
+If you are visiting during cherry blossom season the paths are especially beautiful as they are lined with cherry blossom trees with the pink blossoms peppering the ground.

 Mangwon Market